thepettypow/shop-telegram-bot/README.md

 # shop-bot
- a telegram bot to sell your product
+ a telegram bot for your shop